The Graduate School

 - Be accepted to a degree-seeking program by May 1/Nov 1

-- New graduate students must have a 3.25 GPA on the last 60 hours of their undergraduate coursework.
+- New graduate students must have a final GPA of at least 3.25 on their undergraduate degree.

 - Enroll full-time (9 credit hours for the semester awarded)